 Fifth Method – Install the Right Drivers and Software

-These days, most printers come with a plug and play feature.
-That means you simply have to plug a printer using a USB cable and you can start printing.
+These days, most printers come with a plug-and-play feature.
+That means you have to plug in a printer using a USB cable, and you can start printing.
 However, there are times when you may need to install a driver manually.
-To do this, you simply need to go to your manufacturer’s website then download and install the latest drivers.
+To do this, you must go to your manufacturer’s website and download and install the latest drivers.

 Sixth Method – Add a Printer

-When using Wi-Fi to print your document, you need to make sure that you have available printers installed before you can print.
+When using Wi-Fi to print your document, you must ensure that you have available printers installed before you can print.

 - Click on Devices and choose Printers & scanners.

-- Click on “Add a printer or scanner” and select your newly installed printer and continue on with the installation instructions from your printer.
+- Click on “Add a printer or scanner,” select your newly installed printer, and continue with the installation instructions from your printer.

 Seventh Method – Remove Any Paper Jams